 As for the government's case against Steven Warshak, it's unclear how the June 18 ruling may affect the fraud investigation.
 Evidence gleaned from stored e-mails will likely be inadmissible in a criminal trial.
 That is, of course, assuming that the ruling holds up.
 The government, which said it is considering the results of the court's decision, can appeal the ruling to the full Sixth Circuit Court or to the U.S. Supreme Court.

-For more information about e-mail, Internet privacy and related topics, check out the links on the next page.
+For more information about e-mail, Internet privacy and related topics, check out the links below.